COOLAutonomyLab/COOLAutonomyLab.github.io/index.md

 ## Recent News

+» Thinh’s paper on fast two-time-scale stochastic approximation was accepted to IEEE Transactions on Automatic Control. ✍

+» Congratulations, Dr. Amit Dutta, for successfully defending his Ph.D. thesis in ECE at Virginia Tech. ✌

-» Congratulations, Duy Anh Do, for successfully defending his M.S. thesis at Virginia Tech. ✌
+» Congratulations, Duy Anh Do and Hunter Ellis, for successfully defending their M.S. thesis in ECE at Virginia Tech. ✌

 » Thinh is elevated to be an IEEE Senior Member! ✌